natcap/invest.users-guide/source/habitat_risk_assessment.rst

    .. figure:: habitat_risk_assessment_images/image023.png

    4. Decide to change the weighting of any of the criteria.
 The default setting indicates that the model should weight all the exposure and consequence criteria equally in the risk calculation.
-However, the user can choose to weigh some criteria higher or lower than other criteria, depending on input from the literature, expert opinion or his/her understanding of the system.
-For example, spatial overlap could be weighted higher if the user intends for this criterion to be the most fundamental aspect of exposure and risk.
+However, the user can choose to weigh some criteria as more important (+), or less important (-) than other criteria, depending on input from the literature, expert opinion or his/her understanding of the system.
+For example, spatial overlap could be weighted as more important if the user intends for this criterion to be the most fundamental aspect of exposure and risk.

    .. figure:: habitat_risk_assessment_images/image024.png